A Gorgeous Michigan Coastal Nature Area Worth Exploring

 The south parking area is packed earth and serves as an entrance to the hiking trails.
 Both trails are about equidistant from the beach entrance.

-The park is open year-round.
-In the winter, the gate is locked.
+The park is open year-round but in winter the gate is locked.
 In that case, you may park at Red Apple Road gate and hike or snowshoe into the park.

 Note: The area is open for hunting.
-Wear proper clothing for visibility during those times.
+Wear proper clothing for visibility during hunting season.

 With so much to do in the Manistee area, you’re going to want to stay for more than just one day.